rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --chapter-copy
 Copy chapters from input file.

+### --chapter-no-trim
+Do not apply --trim when reading chapters.

 ### --sub-source &lt;string&gt;[:[&lt;int&gt;?][;&lt;param1&gt;=&lt;value1&gt;][;&lt;param2&gt;=&lt;value2&gt;]...][:...]
 Read subtitle from the specified file and mux into the output file.